 Click button below to make a payment.

-- Traditional tea ceremony led by a geisha in training
+- Traditional Japanese tea ceremony experience

 - Drinking matcha green tea